TitusThrasher/ClaudeSkills/ATTRIBUTION.md

 **Q: Can I claim I created this template?**
 A: That would be misleading and against community norms, even if not illegal.
 Please be honest about the origins while highlighting your customizations.

-**Q: Can I use the Titus Legal Design name or logo?**
+**Q: Can I use the Titus Consulting name or logo?**
 A: No, the MIT License does not grant trademark rights.
-You may reference Titus Legal Design in attribution but cannot imply endorsement or use our branding.
+You may reference Titus Consulting in attribution but cannot imply endorsement or use our branding.

 **Q: What if my organization requires different licensing?**
 A: You're free to relicense your modified version, but please note the original template's MIT License for compliance.